 Mathematical Methods for Physics.
 Basics of computer programming.

 Course contents summary

-The course aims at introducing basic notions and tools to numerically tackle problems in Physics (each subject will be presented in the context of the solution to a physics problem).
+The course aims at introducing basic notions and tools to numerically tackle problems in Physics (each subject will be typically presented in the context of the solution to a physics problem).
 The starting point will be an introduction to algorithms implementation and control on numerical errors.

 Finite difference operators will be studied, also in the perspective of their application to partial differential equations.
 Basic tools for the iterative solution of linear systems will be provided.

-Basic symbolic calculus will be introduced in the environment of Mathematica.
+Time permitting, basic symbolic calculus will be introduced in the environment of Mathematica.

 Linux environment.
 Interpreted and compiled languages.
 Basics in C/C++.